MorisatoK/orthomagic4ps/README.md

 12. If you have configured larger zoom levels, you might notice missing pieces - because Ortho4XP didn't download them at the base zoom level.
 13. For adding those, basically repeat steps 3 to 9 for each zoom level you want to add.
 Just make sure the newly placed orthophotos are above those with lower zoom level.
 Alternatively create a new document and start with step 1 again, but with adjusted zoom level.

-#### Known issues
-* Mixing zoom levels in one document sometimes results in the higher zoom level orthophotos being shifted by one ore two "units" on the x and y axis.
-Manual adjustment is needed here.
-For the time being it is recommended to not mix zoom levels.

 ### Export Magic
 Would be nice to have ... but I could not come up with some magically automated way yet - especially with mixed zoom levels in one document.